How to wax a car properly (full guide)

 - Alternatively, give the new Turtle Wax ICE Snow Foam a go.
 It can be applied by hand or with a foam gun and leaves a luxurious lather which won't strip waxes and sealants on the car surface, which is especially important for those who frequently detail their car.

 - Polish car surface.
 Next, carefully polish the panels to tackle defects.
 Applied properly, the polish’s slight abrasive qualities should remove any previous layers of wax, as well as grease & dirt to reach the undamaged paint underneath.
 Try Turtle Wax Clean Finish Polishing Compound for the best effect.

-Remove paintwork imperfections.
+- Remove paintwork imperfections.
 If you see any noticeable swirls and light scratches on your car surface, it would be a good idea to use a more abrasive product in order to renew the paintwork.
-Our new Turtle Wax Scratch Repair & Renew was specially created for these problems.
-It uses Heal & Seal technology with protective resins to help repair years of damage in one use and deposit a barrier for permanent paint restoration.
+Our new Turtle Wax Scratch Repair & Renew was specifically created for those problems.
+It uses Heal & Seal technology with protective resins to help repair years of damage in one use and deposit a barrier for permanent restoration.